Boyos999/tes3mp-xp/README.md

   * `/givexp <pid> <amount>` to give a player xp

 # Known Issues
-* Using `xpConfig.vanillaLeveling = false` will cause several weird issues due to how morrowind works
-  * `xpConfig.healthRetroactive = true` and other health settings are safe and can be used with vanillaLeveling = false
 * Level xp cost formula has had very little testing and may result in strange leveling rates
 * Skill books/Trainers will show messages indicating skills leveling up while not leveling skills
 * Using with existing characters will likely cause issues